openstack/charm-guide/doc/source/charm-anatomy.rst

 available interfaces is available `here <https://github.com/juju/layer-index>`__.
 A list of OpenStack specific interfaces can be found `here <https://opendev.org/openstack?q=charm-interface>`__

-The interfaces a charm needs are defines in the `layers.yaml`_.
+The interfaces a charm needs are defined in the `layers.yaml`_.
 Below is a list of the typical interfaces needed by different OpenStack charm types:

 **API Charm**